bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_CableSegmentTypeWirePairSegment/Documentation.md

-Properties defined for wire pairs.
+Properties of wire pair segments.